rackerlabs/support-how-to/content/how-to/rackspace-email/administrator-guide-for-rackspace-webmail-multi-factor-authentication/index.md

 3. **Off**: The user doesn't have the option to set up multi-factor authentication.

-The default setting is **Off** and it is applied to all new domains.
-Multi-factor authentication must be configured for each individual domain.
+The default setting is **Off**, and it applies to all new domains.
+You must configure multi-factor authentication for each individual domain.
 The settings don't cascade from the parent domain to child domains.

 ### Manage multi-factor authentication settings